Shubin-vadim/open-unlearning-lora/README.md

 ### 📈 Visualization

-OpenUnlearning includes comprehensive visualization tools for analyzing training and unlearning experiments.
+open-unlearning-lora includes comprehensive visualization tools for analyzing training and unlearning experiments.
 Visualizations are automatically generated after each training run and can also be created manually using the CLI interface.

 **Automatic Visualization:**